groboclown/greyhack-shell/src/libs/context/README.md

 * `Width` - a number representing a hint at how many characters the field should take up.
 Useful for tabular display of the field.
 * `Text` - if given, a function that's passed the field's value, and returns a string to display.

+In many ways, because the tools cannot pipe output to each other through file descriptors like in Unix tools, the Page becomes the method of communication.
+It adds a bit more robustness to the data than a simple stream, which makes communication a bit easier.

 ## Sessions